brnbrns/SimplexAlgorithms/README.md

 2 -2 3 3 = 9
 1 -1 2 -1 = 6
 ```
-The program assumes all variables are greater than or eqaul to 0, so this does not need to be specified.
+The program assumes all variables are greater than or equal to 0, so this does not need to be specified.
 Simplex will compute the desired minimum or maximum and report the result in "out.txt" in the same directory.
 If the problem is unbounded, it will also be reported in "out.txt".